Southeast Slopes Rock Climbing

 Toward its eastern terminus, a final spasm of steep flows offers true wilderness ice climbing potential.
 This far corner has barely been scratched by climbers, rock or ice.

 Walk the trailhead road to the parking lot and then take the Boulderwoods path back eastward.
 For the low-lying routes like the Waterfall, stay low, following the general directions from the 2008 Adirondack Rock guidebook; for climbing the higher tiers, sticking to the Black Arches Wall Path is better.
 Expect approach for the lower routes to be close to an hour, up to 2 hours for Leap of Faith, for the higher lines to be 45 minutes.

 For routes along the bottom of the mountain, it is important to locate the base of the Waterfall Wall.
 Its coordinates are:

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Southeast Slopes:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Southeast Slopes: